 50,000 - 24,000 = 26,000 $

-We hope that this text has helped you with understanding what is EBIT and how it is used in business.
-If you are - or plan to be - a businessman, we wish you all the best of luck!
+We hope this text has helped you understand what EBIT is and how it is used in business.
+If you are - or plan to be - a businessman, we wish you the best of luck!